Le Vernet, Alpes-de-Haute-Provence: Demography

-In 2017, Le Vernet had 123 inhabitants.
-From the 21st century, communes with less than 10,000 inhabitants have a census held every five years (2004, 2009 and 2014, etc. for the Vernet).
-Since 2004, the other figures are estimates.

 The demographic history of Le Vernet, after the depopulation of the 14th and 15th centuries and long movement of growth until the beginning of the 19th century, is marked by a period of 'spread' where the population remains stable at a high level.
 This period lasts from 1806 to 1846.
 The rural exodus then caused a rapid decline in population, most importantly a long-term movement.
 Between 1911 and 1921, the municipality records the loss of more than half of its population (relative to the historic maximum).
 The downward movement is interrupted only in the 1980s.
 Since then, the population has doubled.